Friedrich Wilhelm Joseph Schelling: Reputation and influence

 Some scholars characterize Schelling as a protean thinker who, although brilliant, jumped from one subject to another and lacked the synthesizing power needed to arrive at a complete philosophical system.
 Others challenge the notion that Schelling's thought is marked by profound breaks, instead arguing that his philosophy always focused on a few common themes, especially human freedom, the absolute, and the relationship between spirit and nature.
 Unlike Hegel, Schelling did not believe that the absolute could be known in its true character through rational inquiry alone.

+Contemporary figures influenced by Schelling include Alexander von Humboldt, who referred to his work in the German introduction of his Essay on the Geography of Plants.
+He argues here that rational inquiry and Schelling's ideas aren't "quarrelling poles" ("streitende Pole" in German) and that study of one won't harm the other.
+In an 1805 letter to Schelling, Humboldt describes Schelling's idea of nature as a living organism as a "revolution" in the sciences.
+Both men were part of Goethe's inner circle in Jena — Humboldt dedicated his Essay to him — and many of his ideas of nature were influenced by Goethe's and Schelling's philosophies.

 Schelling is still studied, although his reputation has varied over time.
 His work impressed the English romantic poet and critic Samuel Taylor Coleridge, who introduced his ideas into English-speaking culture, sometimes without full acknowledgment, as in the Biographia Literaria.
 Coleridge's critical work was influential, and it was he who introduced into English literature Schelling's concept of the unconscious.
 Schelling's System of Transcendental Idealism has been seen as a precursor of Sigmund Freud's Interpretation of Dreams (1899).

+The Catholic Tübingen school, a group of Roman Catholic theologians at the University of Tübingen in the nineteenth century, was greatly influenced by Schelling and attempted to reconcile his philosophy of revelation with Catholic theology.

 Up to 1950, Schelling was almost a forgotten philosopher even in Germany.
 In the 1910s and 1920s, philosophers of neo-Kantianism and neo-Hegelianism, like Wilhelm Windelband or Richard Kroner, tended to describe Schelling as an episode connecting Fichte and Hegel.
 His late period tended to be ignored, and his philosophies of nature and of art in the 1790s and first decade of the 19th century were the main focus.
 In this context Kuno Fischer characterized Schelling's early philosophy as "aesthetic idealism", focusing on the argument where he ranked art as "the sole document and the eternal organ of philosophy" (das einzige wahre und ewige Organon zugleich und Dokument der Philosophie).
 From socialist philosophers like György Lukács, he was regarded as anachronistic.
-An exception was Martin Heidegger, who found in Schelling's On Human Freedom central themes of Western ontology - being, existence, and freedom - and expounded on them in his 1936 lectures.
+Martin Heidegger, during the period when he was involved with the Nazi Party, found in Schelling's On Human Freedom central themes of Western ontology – being, existence, and freedom – and expounded on them in his 1936 lectures.